 Line with Landscape Fabric

 This barrier between the soil in the bed and the soil in your yard helps keep weeds and grass from growing in the bed from below.
-At the same time, it is porous and will allow water to pass through for proper drainage.
+At the same time, it is porous and allows water to pass through for proper drainage.

 Keep the weed barrier in place with landscape fabric pegs fastened around the interior edge of the raised garden bed.